-Join Gini von Courter for an in-depth discussion in this video What you'll need for this course, part of Up and Running with Office Mix.
+Join Gini von Courter for an in-depth discussion in this video What you'll need for this course, part of Learning Office Mix.

 - There are some minimal requirements for this course in terms of software and hardware.
 You need to have one of the newer versions of PowerPoint, 2016 or 2013.
 If you're running Office 365, you probably have one of these because these are the two versions of PowerPoint that Office Mix is designed for, and it's actually an add-in that is part of PowerPoint.
 If you don't have it yet, I'll show you how to download it in one of the very first movies in this course.
 And you'll need to have a version of Windows that supports this, 7 on up.